seanys/Predicting-the-Matching-Probability-and-Expected-Ride-shared-Distance-of-Enroute-Ridepooling-Orders/haikou-experiments/readme.md

 `datasets/`: This folder contains the datasets provided by Didi Chuxing.
 It will be download from the Google Driver when running the  `simulation.py`.

-`matching_relationship/`: This folder contains all taker states, seeker states, and matching pairs in Haikou Road network processed in advance.
+`matching_relationship/`: This folder contains all taker states, seeker states, and OD pairs in Haikou Road network processed in advance.
+The matching taker states of a seeker state, the matching seeker states of a taker state, and the taker/seeker states contained by an OD pair are respestively stored in `seekers.csv`, `takers.csv`, and `ODs.csv`.
+It will be download from the Google Driver when running the  `prediction.py`.